Classification of one dimensional dynamical systems by countable structures: Concluding remarks and questions

 \begin{note} The complexity result by Hjorth \cite[Section 4.2]{Hjorth} that conjugacy of interval homeomorphisms is Borel bireducible to $E_{S_\infty}$, remains true for circle homeomorphisms simply by a modification of the original proof.
-A modification of the proof of Theorem \ref{bireducible2} for circle maps is also possible and thus conjugacy of circle homeomorphisms is Borel bireducible to the $S_\infty$-universal orbit equivalence relation. \end{note}
+A modification of the proof of Theorem \ref{bireducible2} will give a similar result for circle maps.
+The same method as for the interval case can be used just by considering left or right local maxima and minima defined in an obvious way and then iterating this set forward and backward in a similar manner as in Notation \ref{conditions}.
+Thus conjugacy of circle selfmaps is Borel bireducible to the $S_\infty$-universal orbit equivalence relation. \end{note}

 \begin{note} Transitive homeomorphisms of the circle are well known to be conjugate to irrational rotations.
 Hence the rotation number is a complete invariant and hence conjugacy of (pointed) transitive homeomorphisms of the circle is Borel bireducible to the equality on irrationals (or on an uncountable Polish space). \end{note}